API Reference: @apollo/subgraph

 __resolveReference

-The name of a special reference resolver function you can define for every entity in a subgraph schema's resolver map.
+The name of a special reference resolver function you can define for every entity in a resolver map, if that resolver map is part of a subgraph schema .

 The

-__resolveReference function enables your router's query planner to resolve a particular entity by whatever unique identifier your other subgraphs use to reference it.
-For details, see Defining an entity .
+__resolveReference function enables your gateway's query planner to resolve a particular entity by whatever unique identifier your other subgraphs use to reference it.
+For details, see Resolving entities .

 The function takes the parameters listed below.